YiqinYang/ICQ/ICQ-antmaze_mu/README.md

 ## About the antmaze env

 If you want to run this code, you have to modify your installed d4rl package.

+Specifically, replace the goal_reaching_env.py file in d4rl/locomotion/ (I have uploaded it in the current directory).
+Antmaze task in d4rl needs the goal information.
+However, the original file does not provide it.